-When a will is admitted to the Court for probate, there are often parties who contest the will and attack its contents These parties are generally the children or other family members of a decedent who would have inherited under the decedent’s will had the decedent not made later in life changes to their will.
+When a will is admitted to the court for probate, there are often parties who contest the will and attack its contents These parties are generally the children or other family members of a decedent who would have inherited under the decedent’s will had the decedent not made later in life changes to their will.
 Often times what the contestants argue is that the decedent was a product of undue influence, coerced into changing their will by a person with whom they had a special relationship or upon whom they relied for care.

 The contestants can attack the validity of the will by arguing undue influence.
 In certain situations, undue influence is presumed.
 When a will gives property to a person’s caregiver, the person who drafted the will, or the person who paid to have the will drafted, those transfers are presumed void.
-For example, if an elderly person’s in-home nurse is beneficiary of their will; the Court will declare the will void and refuse to distribute the property to the nurse.
+For example, if an elderly person’s in-home nurse is beneficiary of their will; the court will declare the will void and refuse to distribute the property to the nurse.

 The theory being that the elderly person relied on the nurse for care, and the nurse could have abused her position and coerced the elderly person into naming her as a beneficiary under their will.
-To rebut the presumption, the nurse would have to prove to the Court by clear and convincing evidence that the gift of property to her through the will was truly the wishes of the decedent and not the product of undue influence.
+To rebut the presumption, the nurse would have to prove to the court by clear and convincing evidence that the gift of property to her through the will was truly the wishes of the decedent and not the product of undue influence.

 In other situations, wills are attacked by family members based on undue influence when a will disposes of property in ways that seem unnatural or suspicious.
 In a case where the presumption of undue influence does not apply, a will contestant must prove undue influence by a preponderance of the evidence.